Coder-Harshit/spider_scout/README.md

 ### URL Frontier Module
 Responsible for managing & selection of the URLs (for crawlling)

+### Downloader Module
+To download the web page as per the politeness policies

 ### Parser Module
-To Parse the HTML content and extract the metadata, images, links etc.
+Parses the HTML content and extract the metadata, images, links etc. from the downloaded content

-### Downloader Module
-To Download the parsed data as per the politeness policies

 ### Indexer Module
 Responsible for maintaining the inverted index of the retrieved/extracted data